// BUILDING COFFEE CUPS FROM RECYCLED COFFEE GROUNDS

 // FINAL NOTES:

-Make sure you get yourself one of these special recycled coffee cups - I can promise you, they look and feel amazing.
-AND make a really unique gift as well, in case you’re running last minute for Christmas.
+Get yourself one of these special recycled coffee cups – I can promise you, they look and feel amazing.
+AND make a really unique gift as well, in case you’re running last minute.

 I’ll put you all the details about Kaffeeform in the show notes, together with a list of which cafés and shops are selling worldwide – from Berlin to Copenhagen.